 Tax rates change occasionally — governments adjust VAT, you cross a turnover threshold that bumps your rate, a specific product category gets reclassified.
 The right way to handle it in nouz is to update the default (or the specific product) going forward, and let the snapshot pattern protect your historical numbers.

-Open Settings → Business profile.
-The default tax rate is a field on the card.
-Edit it and click Save.
-The new rate is now the suggested value when you create a new product or a manual revenue entry — but it doesn't touch anything you've already logged.
+Open Settings → Business profile, where the default tax rate is a field on the card.
+Edit it and click Save, and the new rate becomes the suggested value when you create a new product or a manual revenue entry — without touching anything you've already logged.
+The default is only a pre-fill, not the actual rate used: each product carries its own rate, and each manual entry takes a snapshot when saved.
+Changing the default only affects what future entries pre-fill with.

 Worth noting: the default is just the suggested pre-fill, not the actual rate used.
 Each product has its own rate (which may already differ from the default).
 Each manual entry takes a snapshot at the moment it's saved.
 Changing the default only changes what future entries pre-fill with.

-If a specific product's tax rate changes (reduced rate increases, government policy change), open the product and edit its Tax rate field.
-From that moment, every new sale of that product uses the new rate.
-Past sales keep the old rate via the snapshot on each revenue entry.
+If a specific product's tax rate changes — a reduced rate increases, or a government policy shifts — open the product and edit its Tax rate field.
+From that moment, every new sale of that product uses the new rate, while past sales keep the old rate via the snapshot stored on each revenue entry.
+The same forward-looking pattern works for any per-product rate adjustment: the change applies going forward, and your history is preserved exactly as it was.

 Same pattern works for any per-product rate adjustment: the change is forward-looking, history is preserved.

-This is the same no-retroactive rule that applies to product edits.
-Every revenue entry stores a snapshot of its tax rate at the moment it was logged.
-Editing the default or the product changes future entries — never past ones.
-Your March P&L stays exactly as it was.
+No — past entries never change when you update a tax rate.
+This is the same no-retroactive rule that applies to product edits: every revenue entry stores a snapshot of its tax rate at the moment it was logged.
+Editing the default or a product's rate changes future entries only, never past ones, so your March P&L stays exactly as it was.
+The snapshot pattern protects your historical numbers automatically.

-04 When you need to fix the past
+04 What if I genuinely need to fix a past tax rate?

-The real cases for this: you logged a product at the wrong tax rate for an extended period (the snapshot was always wrong), or a retroactive tax-rate change has been mandated by your tax authority and your accountant has confirmed it should backdate.
-Both rare.
-For typical mid-year rate changes, the snapshot pattern handles it cleanly without any past-data editing.
+When you genuinely need to fix a past tax rate, edit the individual revenue entry — the rate snapshot lives on the entry itself, so editing it there changes that one day's P&L. The real cases are rare: you logged a product at the wrong rate for an extended period, or your tax authority mandated a retroactive change and your accountant confirmed it should backdate.
+For typical mid-year rate changes, the snapshot pattern handles it cleanly with no past-data editing.

 Was this article helpful?